James Clark Ross: Antarctic exploration

 On 8 April 1839, Ross was given orders to command an expedition to Antarctica for the purposes of 'magnetic research and geographical discovery'.
 Between September 1839 and September 1843, Ross commanded HMS Erebus on his own Antarctic expedition and charted much of the continent's coastline.
 Captain Francis Crozier was second-in-command of the expedition, commanding HMS Terror, with senior lieutenant Archibald McMurdo.
 Support for the expedition had been arranged by Francis Beaufort, hydrographer of the Navy and a member of several scientific societies.
 On the expedition was gunner Thomas Abernethy and ship's surgeon Robert McCormick, as well as Joseph Dalton Hooker, who had been invited along as assistant ship's surgeon.
 Erebus and Terror were bomb vessels—an unusual type of warship named after the mortar bombs they were designed to fire and constructed with extremely strong hulls, to withstand the recoil of the heavy weapons.
 The ships were selected for the Antarctic mission as being able to resist thick ice, as proved true in practice.

 En route to the Southern Ocean, Ross established magnetic measurement stations in Saint Helena, Cape Town, and Kerguelen before arriving in Hobart in early 1840 and establishing a further permanent station with the help of governor John Franklin before waiting for summer.

 Ross crossed the Antarctic Circle on 1 January 1841.
 Shortly after, he discovered the Ross Sea and Victoria Land, charting 900 km of new coastline, reaching Possession Island on 12 January and Franklin Island on 27 January (which Ross named after John Franklin).
-He then reached Ross Island, with the volcanoes Mount Erebus and Mount Terror, which were named for the expedition's vessels.
+He then reached Ross Island, later named after him by Robert F. Scott, with the volcanoes Mount Erebus and Mount Terror, which were named for the expedition's vessels.
 They sailed for 250 nmi along the edge of the low, flat-topped ice shelf they called variously the Barrier or the Great Ice Barrier, later named the Ross Ice Shelf in his honour.

 After being forced to overwinter in Tasmania, Ross returned to the Ross Sea in December 1841 before travelling east past Marie Byrd Land to the Antarctic Peninsula.
 The next winter, the expedition overwintered in the Falkland Islands before returning to survey the Antarctic Peninsula over the summer of 1842–1843.

 Ross attempted to penetrate south at about 55° W, and explored the eastern side of what is now known as James Ross Island, discovering and naming Snow Hill Island and Seymour Island.
 Ross reported that Admiralty Sound appeared to him to have been blocked by glaciers at its southern end.

 The expedition's main aim was to find the position of the south magnetic pole.
 While Ross failed to reach the pole, he was able to determine its location.
 The expedition also produced the first accurate magnetic maps of the Antarctic.

 Ross's ships arrived back in England on 4 September 1843.
 He was awarded the Grande Médaille d'Or des Explorations in 1843, knighted in 1844, and elected to the Royal Society in 1848.